Hospital Director, Veterinarian

 Education: Loyola University of Chicago, University of Illinois College of Veterinary Medicine

-Pets: Kula, Tommy, Opus, Moses, Columbo, Pearl, Virginia, Zoey, Muffin, Flower
+Pets: Kula, Molly, Moses, Virginia, Zoey, Muffin, Flower

 Since graduating from the College of Veterinary Medicine at the University of Illinois in 1986, Dr. Robin has been blazing her own trail within veterinary medicine, providing state of the art and state of the heart medical care.
 She brought companion animal medicine into the homes of pet lovers in Wyoming from 1986-1991 through House calls Unlimited Mobile Veterinary Practice.

 In 1991, she purchased Windsor Veterinary Clinic and turned it into a Practice of Excellence, an Idexx Model Clinic, and a 4-year accredited American Animal Hospital Association hospital.
 She passionately shares her vision for the bright future of veterinary medicine and the Family-Pet Bond through her daily work, her writing, and speaking nationally and internationally at veterinary meetings.
 She serves as a Trustee for the Morris Animal Foundation and is an affiliate faculty member at the Colorado State University College of Veterinary Medicine.

 Her degree in English from Loyola University of Chicago is put to good use weekly in her column in the Thursday issue of The Denver Post, magazine articles, short stories, and her book, Pets Living with Cancer: A Pet Owner’s Resource.

 In 2001, Dr. Robin was presented the prestigious Excellence in Veterinary Healthcare Award by the World Small Animal Veterinary Association in Vancouver, British Columbia, Canada.